castellco/terrorism_peru/README.md

 University of Michigan, U.-M. (n.d.). xSub.
 Retrieved June 19, 2023, from https://cross-sub.org/

-Please review the .pdf thesis to find the remaining references.
+Please, review the .pdf thesis to find the remaining references.